Blog

 Some employers who call themselves "self-insured" have actually opted out of the workers' compensation system.
 Instead, they are providing an alternate coverage that does not carry the same protections offered to employers that have purchased a workers' compensation policy or that are certified to self-insure by the Division.

 And finally, Texas is a special place!
 They allow an employer to participate in downward negotiation of experience modifiers with their individual insurance carriers.
-That's right, you can negotiate with you insurance company for a lower experience modifier!

-Texas Workers Compensation Subrogation: Texas state statute 417.001-004 is where you'll find subrogation of workers compensation information for this state.
+Texas Workers Compensation Subrogation: Texas state statute 417.001-004 is where you’ll find subrogation of workers compensation information for this state.
 The subrogation statute consists of four sections.
-417.001 known as Third Party Liability; 417.002 known as Recovery in Third Party Action; 417.003 known as Attorney's fee for Representation of Insurance Carrier's Interest; and 417.004 Employer Liability to Third Party.
+417.001 known as Third Party Liability; 417.002 known as Recovery in Third Party Action; 417.003 known as Attorney’s fee for Representation of Insurance Carrier’s Interest; and 417.004 Employer Liability to Third Party.
 You can access this statute by using the link below.
 When viewing this statute just scroll down to find each of the four sections.
+Texas – Workers Compensation Subrogation Statute

-Division of Workers' Compensation Central Office
+Texas Division of Workers’ Compensation

 7551 Metro Center Drive, Suite 100